 Click Scripts: create new messages using notifiers

-Using notifiers in click scripts makes it possible to create new messages from a script that behaves just like messages sent from a device.
+Using notifiers in click scripts makes it possible to create new messages from a script that behaves just like messages sent from an asset.
 Notifier click scripts are scripts triggered when an event starts or ends.
-RouteMessage click scripts are a new powerful type of script that is executed whenever a device sends a message.
-In these scripts, you can use the message object to create new messages for the device that triggered the script or for a different device.
+RouteMessage click scripts are a new powerful type of script that is executed whenever a asset sends a message.
+In these scripts, you can use the message object to create new messages for the asset that triggered the script or for a different asset.

 Examples

-Modifying the device track history messages adding geofence information
+Modifying the asset track history messages adding geofence information

 This example shows how to save visited geofences in track history.

-3. Create a notifier click script in Development > App Builder > + New App
+3. Create a notifier by clicking script in Main Menu > Admin > Development > App Builder > + App

 5. Select the Kind > Notifier type